emard/esp32ppp/README.md

     route add default gw 10.0.5.1

+DNS can be set by editing file "/etc/resolv.conf"

+    domain lan
+    search lan
+    nameserver 192.168.28.254

 and route for the other computer on WiFi network which needs to know how to return packet back to ESP32.
 Assume ESP32 has been assigned WiFi address 192.168.28.118: